cdata/bound-old/README.md

         title: "Remember, remember",
         date: "November 5th, 2012",
         author: "V"
+        content: {
+            html: "...",            /* HTML parsed from entry markdown */
+            markdown: "...",        /* Raw markdown as read from the original entry */
+            date: Date,             /* Date object created by parsing the date key provided */
+            filename: "filename.md" /* The original filename of the document */ }
     }

 ### Templates

-The current templating mechanism supported by Bound is [Swig][4].
-Two templates, index.html and entry.html, are required.
-An optional 'partials' directory will be searched at build time, and any templates found there will also be compiled.
+The current templating mechanism supported by Bound is [Swig][4], although support for multiple templating mechanisms is in the works.
+Three templates, index.html, entry.html and archive.html, are required.
+The entire templates directory structure will be walked and any templates found there will also be compiled.
 Please refer to [Swig's documentation][4] if you have questions about how templating works.

 ## Why should I use this instead of WordPress?